-The aims and values of Dyce Academy are outlined here and I hope you will gain a sense of what is important for us in the school community.
+At Dyce Academy we want every young person to aspire to be the best version of themselves that they can be, fulfilling their potential and achieving to the best of their abilities.
+The aims and values of Dyce Academy are outlined and I hope you will gain a sense of what is important for us as a school community.